kochbeck/OneRouteAway/README.md

 A dropdown menu allowing the user to select:

 - Food & drink
-- Apparell, shoes, accessories, and bags
+- Apparel, shoes, accessories, and bags
 - Grocery
 - Beer, wine, and spirits
 - Housewares and hardware